hy-ppc/hy-ppc.github.io/README.md

 Tasks are numbered according to the week they are intended to be worked on.
 It is not necessary to complete, much less get full points in all of them to achieve a good grade.
-However, weeks 1–5 have **required** tasks, each of which you will need to get *at least one point* in to get course credits.
+However, weeks 1–5 have **mandatory** tasks, each of which you will need to get *at least one point* in to get course credits.

 Read more about the structure of the course [below](#course-structure).